-Just like with his reveal in the last episode, they don’t have any apparent fear or trepidation at the knowledge that he’s Mebius, because he’s already proved, through his actions, his shared humanity.
+This reaffirms Mebius’ reveal from the previous episode.
+The team doesn’t have any fear or trepidation at the knowledge that he’s Mebius, because he’s already proved, through his actions, his shared humanity.
 Their bonds of trust were powerful enough to give him his Burning Brave form, and they remain so here.

 The first of these episodic plots deals with a member of an alien race called “Mates”.
-The representative who arrives on Earth initially points up how ignorance and fear led to his father’s death when he was stranded on the planet 30 years ago.
+The representative who arrives on Earth initially calls for reparations for his father’s death when he was stranded on the planet 30 years ago.
 A death caused by humanity’s own paranoia against an outsider, no less.
 This is initially set up as a “Humans are the real monsters!” plot, but we quickly see a familiar reflection of these flaws in his own actions, arriving on Earth with the equivalent of a loaded weapon in tow, and making exorbitant demands of retributive justice.

 He was expecting to see revenge done, the same way the human lynch mob responsible for his father’s death was looking for a scapegoat.
-However, it’s upon seeing how his father’s legacy of kindness outlived him – kindness that is revisited by children he encounters when injured – that he gives up his vendetta against humanity as a whole.
+However, he eventually sees how his father’s legacy of kindness outlived him – kindness that is revisited by children he encounters when injured – and eventually gives up his vendetta against humanity as a whole.

-He puts a lot of trust in GUYS Japan by revealing his identity to their superiors (at this point, only the immediate active crew of GUYS even knows Mirai is Mebius!) but then that trust is rewarded when the alien doppelganger attacks while Hikari is detained by GUYS.
-It’s a good extension of the themes of trust that we saw developed in the previous arcs.
+Hikari puts a lot of trust in GUYS Japan by revealing his identity to their superiors (at this point, only the immediate active crew of GUYS even knows Mirai is Mebius!) but then that trust is rewarded when the alien doppelganger attacks while Hikari is detained at the base.
+It’s a good extension of the themes of trust we saw developed in the previous arcs.

 Next is Kako, a member of a psychic alien race who tries to create mischief… for seemingly no other reason than to be a petty nuisance.
-But Mirai wants to believe the best in her, and the crew tries their best to make her feel welcome while she’s under Mirai’s protection.
+But Mirai wants to believe the best in her, and the crew tries their best to make her feel welcome while she’s under his protection.

 (Side note, the GUYS crew names her “Kako”, because she is initially introduced as Mirai’s “sister”.
 “Mirai” means “future”, “Kako” means “past”.)

 One of my favorite episodes in this stretch has a more traditional alien conqueror plot, but with a fun twist using a story structure I’m particularly fond of.
-When an ordinary cafeteria lady at the GUYS base is killed in an accident, an alien “Snake” exploits her wish to live to see her family, by turning her into a slave to establish an advance guard to take over the Earth.
-That same love for her family gives her the strength to throw off the alien control and help fight back against them.
+When an ordinary cafeteria lady at the GUYS base is killed in an accident, an alien “Snake” exploits her wish to live to see her family, and turns her into a slave to usher in an invasion of the Earth.
+But that same love for her family also gives her the strength to throw off the alien’s control and help fight back against them.

-Even though it’s straightforward, I LOVE “lower decks” episodes, or stories within shows that focus on background characters.
-It’s always fun to see the characters and the setting they interact with from an outside perspective.
+Even though it’s a straightforward story, I LOVE “lower decks” episodes, or stories within shows which focus on background characters.
+It’s always fun to see the main characters and the setting they interact with from an outside perspective.
 Here, instead of one of the main GUYS Japan crew, or Mebius himself, Mrs. Hinode gets a chance to become the world’s most unlikely action hero.

-In a more Twilight Zone/Outer Limits-styled episode, an alien plant hive-mind preys on the loneliness of marginalized and ostracized humans to assimilate them into its tendrils.
-A lot of plant-themed monsters or villains in toku shows wind up being completely horrifyingusually because they make use of this same concept, being forcibly brainwashed or controlled by an inexorable, creeping, completely alien presence.
+In a more Twilight Zone/Outer Limits-styled episode, an alien plant hive-mind preys on the loneliness of ostracized humans to assimilate them into its tendrils.
+A lot of plant-themed monsters in toku shows wind up being completely horrifying usually because they make use of a similar concept, being forcibly brainwashed or controlled by an inexorable, creeping, completely alien presence.

-While all his friends on the crew are happy, optimistic people (usually), coming to understand the feelings of a bullied high school student helps give Mirai some new insight into the human condition he wouldn’t have seen otherwise.
+All his friends on the crew are happy, optimistic people (usually), so being able to understand the feelings of a bullied high school student helps give Mirai some new insight into the human condition he wouldn’t have seen otherwise.

-One thing I noted while watching through Ultraseven, while nearly every single alien race that shows up eventually proves themselves to be a bunch of pricks, humanity can afford to maintain their idealism and better nature because of the presence of Seven helping to protect them.
+One thing I noted while watching through Ultra Seven, while nearly every single alien race that shows up in that series eventually proves themselves to be a bunch of pricks, humanity can afford to maintain their idealism and better nature because of the presence of Seven helping to protect them.
 Where otherwise they might have had to make awful choices or sacrifice those ideals, the strength of an Ultraman fighting on behalf of the Earth usually gives them a third path.
-It offers humanity a way to seek a more positive option that allows them to hold fast to that… well, if not innocence, then at least innocent intentions.
+It offers humanity a way to seek a more positive option, allowing them to hold fast to that… well, if not innocence, then at least innocent intentions.

 As we can see, even though there are a lot of bizarre – often dangerous – aliens out in the universe, at their heart, many of these races are merely reflections of both the good and bad of humanity itself.
-These tests bring flaws of humanity to the forefront, but it always comes with forward-looking optimism, showing that we’re not doomed to always make the same mistakes, and that humanity can also achieve more by acknowledging those flaws, working to better the future, and cooperating with the other aliens who respond to that same kindness.
+These tests bring flaws of humanity to the forefront, but it always comes with forward-looking optimism, showing that we’re not doomed to always make the same mistakes.
+Humanity can achieve more by acknowledging those flaws, working to better the future, and cooperating with the other aliens who respond to that same kindness.

 If these alien invasion plots show how humanity works to overcome its flaws, the Ultras demonstrate the best aspects of humanity and its capacity for goodness and heroism.
-Remember, they fight to protect Earth specifically because they recognize that goodness in their own kind, so they try to protect it, to create a space where it can continue to grow.
-We’ve seen how other alien encounters respond to these positive aspects of humanity, now Mebius is called as an Ultraman to take that same responsibility for protecting and exemplifying those ideals himself.
+Remember, they fight to protect Earth specifically because they recognize that goodness in their own kind.
+So they try to protect it, to create a space where it can continue to grow.
+We’ve seen how other aliens respond to these positive aspects of humanity, now Mebius is called as an Ultraman to take that same responsibility for protecting and exemplifying those ideals through his personal example.

 Ultraman Leo and Ultraman 80’s episodes are more stand-alone and (from what I’m told by other fans) also provide epilogues of sorts to their own respective series.
 I haven’t seen those series though, so again, I’ll take their word for it!

-At first I scoffed at the main conflict of the Leo episode, where he insists that Mebius/Mirai isn’t good enough to be worthy of protecting Earth, and challenges him to defeat a particularly strong alien monster in order to prove himself.
-After all, hasn’t Mebius and the GUYS crew achieved a pretty damn good track record in defending Earth before this point?
+At first I scoffed at the main conflict of the Leo episode, where he insists that Mebius isn’t good enough to be responsible for protecting Earth, and challenges him to defeat a particularly strong alien monster in order to prove himself.
+After all, hasn’t Mebius and the GUYS crew achieved a pretty darn good track record in defending Earth before this point?

 After hearing his backstory though, both within this episode and from other fans who have seen his series, Leo’s concern is much more understandable.
 Leo’s own series is largely characterized by SUFFERING.
 Just look at what he’s lived through!

-Leo’s purpose in challenging Mirai to improve himself is to make sure he understands the real stakes of failure.
+Leo challenges Mebius to improve himself so he can understand the real stakes of failure.
 Battles that he “can’t afford to lose” don’t just impact him immediately, but everyone else who calls Earth home and values it dearly.

 As a teacher myself, 80’s episode hit way too close to home.

 As his human identity, Takeshi Yamato, Ultraman 80 tried to stop the creation of “minus energy”, or force borne from negative emotions and despair that can summon or empower monsters if left unchecked.
-He found a vulnerable population within a middle school and tried to stop its creation by serving as a teacher and mentor for the students.
+He found a vulnerable population within a middle school and tried to stop this energy by serving as a teacher and mentor for the students.

 A lot of times in this profession, it feels like you aren’t making any difference, and that all the hard work that goes into educating students is lost on the ones who need the most help.
 As it turns out for 80 though, when his students put on a reunion in the old school building they attended before it is demolished, he had a huge impact on their individual lives.
 Both as a teacher, and as Ultraman.

 It’s those personal memories that shaped his students into good people as adults, more than explicit instruction, or any single battle he fought during his time on Earth.
 That’s what truly defines his victory not just as a teacher, but as an Ultraman.
 This series often illustrates the powerful influence of personal bonds, but this was a particular instance which also reflected such a grounded, everyday experience that it remains one of the most emotional episodes of the show.

-Another self-contained episode with an Ultraman cameo before the finale arc is also one of the weirder Christmas specials I’ve seen in toku.
-Really, with any TV show in general.
+The last self-contained episode with an Ultraman cameo before the finale arc is also one of the weirder Christmas specials I’ve seen in toku.
+Really, in any TV show in general.